blockchain-unitn/skyledger-blockchain/README.md

 This project implements a UTM (Unmanned Traffic Management) flight permission system using Solidity smart contracts and Hardhat.
 It includes:

 - `RoutePermission` contract for drone route pre-authorization and validation.
-- `IDroneIdentityNFT` interface and `MockDroneIdentityNFT` contract for drone identity management and testing.
+- `Operator` contract for operator registration, reputation management, and token spending.
+- `ReputationToken` contract (ERC20) for tracking operator reputation in the system.
+- `DroneIdentityNFT` contract for creation of NFT of the drones
 - Hardhat configuration with TypeScript and TypeChain.
 - Example scripts for deployment and end-to-end testing.